What Is an Honors Contract?

 - Can either count toward the course grade or not depending on the agreement between the student and instructor

-- Should be an assignment/project that is consistent with approximately 5-10% of the total course points
+- Should be an assignment/project that is consistent with approximately 5-10% of the total course points.
+A rule of thumb is that honors contracts are something "bigger than a quiz, but smaller than a major exam."

 - Faculty are NOT required to allow honors contracts in a given course.
 Be respectful of the time that the faculty member is spending on your behalf.
 Remember that you are representing the entire honors program with your work.